 Julie recommends games that involve “paying close attention to trees and bugs — kids love it.”

-This terrarium DIY kit is like no other, it glows at night!
+This terrarium DIY kit is like no other.
+For one it sets off a glow at night.
 With a built-in LED light on the oxygenated lid, it will double as a nightlight aka nighttime soother.
 This terrarium kit includes dreamy blue sand, nourishing soil, chia seeds, wheatgrass seeds, and whimsical mini figurines.
 Each day a child will get a kick out of discovering new growth.
 Time to nurture that green thumb!

 This super unique grow kit will teach any kid a thing or two about root veggies and farming.
 Plant carrots, onions, and radishes and then watch them grow through the acrylic glass.
-Everything (except water and sunlight) included!
+Being able to see the plants grow from this unique view can help kids appreciate gardening even more — and, perhaps, inspire them to eat more veggies while they’re at it.
+Everything (except water and sunlight) is included!

-Kids are so fascinated by ant farms, they don’t even realize how much they learn by running one!
-This kit by Educational Insights makes it possible for kids to easily set up and maintain their own ant farm habitats.
-The sand, ants, and a 24-page guide book is included.
+Kids are so fascinated by ant farms, they don’t even realize how much they learn by running one themselves.
+Great for children five and older, this kit by Educational Insights makes it possible for kids to easily set up and maintain their own ant farm habitats.
+The sand, ants, and a 24-page guidebook are included.

 “You want to figure out that a circuit is a circle, so all the energy has to be traveling in a pathway, that the energy can’t travel without a pathway when the path is open — the electrons can travel.
 It’s also a great troubleshooting activity, because if something is wrong [kids] have to test four or five different things — they have to figure out which part is broken.”
 It’s also great for fine-motor skills.

 This circuit kit contains enough parts (over 30!) to build literally over 100 electronic projects.
 All parts just snap in, so there are no other tools required to achieve cool results like flashing lights or sounding alarms.
+It’s a perfect way to jumpstart any child’s interest in engineering — plus, the end results are straight-up cool.
 Your kiddo is the creator!

-If you know a kid who is really getting into the whole snap circuit thing, spring for this upgraded version that contains over 55 parts and creates over 175 different projects.
+If you know a kid who is really getting into the whole snap circuit thing, spring for this upgraded kit that contains over 55 parts and creates over 175 different projects.
 The neon lights and accessories included seem to be made for a big kid, but anyone around the age of eight and older can tackle it and have a blast.
+It’s available in four different styles and has an impressive 4.8 out of 5-star rating on Amazon.

 “In school, we use geology as a means to discuss properties, which is big in second grade, so we do tests on rocks, we talk about size, shape, luster, color.”

-Smash open 10 geodes to discover what beautiful crystals are hiding behind the stoney surface.
-With this kit, safety goggles are included, and so is a National Geographic Geode Learning Guide so your favorite kid can walk away with some new fun facts to rattle off once all of the geodes have been cracked.
+Smash open 10 geodes to discover what beautiful crystals are hiding behind their hard, rough surfaces.
+With this kit, safety goggles are included, and so is a National Geographic Geode Learning Guide so your kiddos can walk away with some new fun facts to rattle off once all of the geodes have been cracked.
+You can choose between sets ranging between two and 10 geodes, depending on the size of your home and level of interest.